berrysauce/hoom/docs/basics/responses.md

 ## Response types & attributes

-You can learn more about the individual response types in the [accessories section](/docs/basics/accessories/) of these docs.
+You can learn more about the individual response types in the "Accessories" section of these docs.